What is a Retinal Detachment?

-The retina is the light sensing nerve tissue lining the inside of the eye, similar to a film inside a camera.
+The retina is the light sensing nerve tissue lining the inside of the eye.
 The retina can separate from the underlying tissue, called the retinal pigment epithelium, causing blindness.
-This most commonly occurs due to age associated degeneration of the vitreous gel within the eye causing it to flick around with eye movement, creating whiplash-like movements that can pull a tear in the retina.
-It is essential that this is repaired effectively as soon as possible.
+This most commonly occurs due to age associated degeneration of the vitreous gel within the eye causing the gel to flick around with eye movement, creating whiplash-like movements that can pull a tear in the retina.
+It is essential that this is repaired as soon as possible.